mbutler808/macroevolution2024/README.md

 This is a graduate course exploring ideas about the generation of biodiversity through space and time at the species level and above.
 We will conduct close reading of major papers in evolutionary biology to sharpen critical thinking skills and deepen understanding of the major ideas in the field of macroevolution.

 ### __Mechanics:__
 The course will meet twice weekly TTh 10:30-11:45am.
 Each session will involve a reading and small group discussion.
-Students will demonstrate understanding in three take-home midterms on the readings.
+Students will demonstrate understanding in take-home midterms on the readings.
 Grading: Students will be graded 25% on participation, and 75% on 2 midterms.

 ### __Topics:__
 1. Darwinism and higher taxa